Diversity Makes a Difference

 Sitting at #237, Azusa Pacific University College has received an excellent ranking for ethnic diversity nationally.

 If the data is present, the following chart will display Azusa Pacific University College undergraduate student diversity.

-Azusa Pacific University College boasts excellent ethnic diversity.
+Azusa Pacific University College boasts excellent racial diversity.

 Male-to-Female Ratio Below Average

 If you're seeking a school with an equal mix of male and female students, this may not be the choice for you.